 Don’t know what version you’re using?
 See Product versions and build numbers in Microsoft Dynamics AX.

 The Microsoft Dynamics AX 2012 Data Import/Export Framework is an extension that helps you export data and import it into Microsoft Dynamics AX.
 Examples of the data that you can import include master data, open stock, and balances.

-The Data Import/Export Framework is available from the InformationSource services download page.
+For AX 2012 or Microsoft Dynamics AX 2012 Feature Pack, use the version of Data Import/Export Framework that is available from the InformationSource services download page.

 The following diagram shows the configuration steps that are required before you can import entities into Microsoft Dynamics AX.

 Determine whether you are importing one or more Microsoft Dynamics AX entities, whether you are importing a composite entity, or a Microsoft Dynamics AX table.
-The topic Using the Data Import/Export Framework contains a list of entities.
+The topic Migrating data using the Data import/export framework (DIXF, DMF) contains a list of entities.

 A composite entity groups multiple related entities together.
 An example of a composite entity is a sales order and sales line entities combined together.